danskespil/gradle-plugin-terraform/README.md

 # What is this repository for?

-This plugin helps us, at Danske Spil, to use Hashicorps ```terraform``` for production and test systems.
+This plugin helps us, at Danske Spil and Lund&Bendsen, to use Hashicorps ```terraform``` for production and test systems.
 When we started using terraform, we just used the cli.
 However, soon we found that there is a workflow when we use terraform.

 One usecase is, that we save the textual output from ```terraform plan``` in a file, and commit